pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

     * Unknown operator versions need to throw an error
     * The operator version and upgraders are built into the runtime for BC.
     * Allow for the addition of optional keyword-only arguments without a version bump or FC concern
     * Since additional operators can be introduced in upgraders, tracing based selective build should also cover upgraders: easier for BC because the new runtimes goes with the upgraders.
+    * We should also consider the timeline for mobile to no longer use upgraders by requiring models that are too old update themselves before deployment (SLA time window).
 * **torch.package changes**
     * Each torch.package package contains a table of operators and corresponding version according to PyTorch build used to package the model
         * Q: How does the torch.package scenario for mapping old versions to current PyTorch operators work?